pwdd/pwdd.github.io/_posts/2017-01-10-improving-memory-usage-of-a-java-server.md

 tags: [java]
 ---

 While building a toy HTTP server, it is possible to easily identify things that can impact its performance: how we read a file and send it through a socket is one of those things.
-There are many, many more variables to that equation if we are dealing with a *real world* server, but we at least get the basics right if while we have only a toy server. <!--more-->
+There are many, many more variables to that equation if we are dealing with a *real world* server, but we at least get the basics right while we have only a toy server. <!--more-->

 Before digging into the performance issues, I'd like to put a thing out of the way: there are other ways to improve the speed of responses and memory usage.
 Using the `SocketChannel` from `java.nio` is just one of the available alternatives.
 However, the toy server I'm working on uses `java.io` and `java.net.Socket` classes.